San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 #1 Walk Through Porta San Giovanni

-Before walking through the entrance, be sure to take in the views across the Tuscan countryside.
+Before moving on, be sure to take in the views across the Tuscan countryside.
 The stunning vista is one of the best things to see in San Gimignano.
-Also, fill up your re-useable water bottle at the Fontana d’acqua potabile.
+You can also fill up your water bottle at the Fontana d’acqua potabile.

 #2 View Remains of the Church of St Francis